swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 }
 ```

-The second ambiguity arises with Swift's ability to pass an unapplied operator reference as an argument to a function, for example:
+The second ambiguity arises with Swift's ability to pass an unapplied operator reference as an argument to a function for example:

 ```swift
 let arr: [Double] = [2, 3, 4]
 let x = arr.reduce(1, /) / 5
 ```

-The `/` in the call to `reduce` is in a valid expression context, and as such could be passed as a regular expression literal.
+The `/` in the call to `reduce` is in a valid expression context, and as such could be parsed as a regex literal.
+This is also applicable to operators in tuples and parentheses.
 To help mitigate this ambiguity, a regex literal will not be parsed if the first character is `)`.
-Note this would not be valid regex syntax anyway.
+This should have minimal impact, as this would not be valid regex syntax anyway.

-This is also applicable to unapplied operator references in parentheses and tuples.

 It should be noted that this only mitigates the issue, as another ambiguity arises if the next character is a comma: